KunFang93/NucHMM/README.md

-  nuchmm-train            Use Hidden Markov Model(HMM) and Viterbi Algorithm to decode HMM states for each nucleosomes. nuchmm-screen-init      Initializae the screen step by providing sorted state files and the suggested genomic locations of HMM states. nuchmm-screen           Filter nucleosomes by genomic location, array number, nucleosome regularity, spacing and positioning. hmm-visualize           Visualize the Transition and Mark-state matrix.
+  nuchmm-train            Use Hidden Markov Model(HMM) and Viterbi Algorithm to decode HMM states for each nucleosomes. nuchmm-screen-init      Initializae the screen step by providing sorted state files and the suggested genomic locations of HMM states. nuchmm-screen           Filter nucleosomes by genomic location, array number, nucleosome regularity, spacing and positioning. matrix-visualize        Visualize the Transition and Mark-state matrix.
 ```

 ## Quick Start